enrightc/botanic_labs/TESTING.md

 Cause: The issue stemmed from CKEditor not properly updating the content of the hidden textarea field when submitting the form.
 As a result, the form's content field appeared empty, causing validation errors.

 Solution: The issue was resolved by switching to Summernote, a different rich text editor that integrates better with Django forms, preventing the submission issues encountered with CKEditor.

+## Bug Report: 500 Error Page Logo and Favicon Not Loading

+Issue: During testing of the 500 error page, both the site logo and the favicon were returning 404 errors and not displaying correctly.
+The issue occurred because the page was searching for these files in the wrong location, specifically within the “products” directory, which caused the paths to the files to be incorrect.

+Cause: The incorrect file paths for the favicon and logo on the 500 error page were causing the browser to look in a specific directory that did not contain the files, resulting in the 404 error.

+Solution:

+To resolve this issue:

+	1. Custom Error Handlers: I created custom handlers for both the 404 and 500 error pages.
+This involved setting up corresponding views for each error type.
+	2. Views and URLs: The views for the 404 and 500 error pages were then referenced and specified in the main urls.py file, ensuring that the custom error templates are properly rendered.
+	3. Relocation of Templates: I moved the 404 and 500 error templates to the correct folder structure: home > templates > home, ensuring that Django could properly locate and render these templates without path conflicts.

+Outcome: After making these changes, the 500 error page now displays correctly with the logo and favicon loading without any 404 errors.

+Acknowledgment:

+Solution inspired by the GitHub repository: The Games Pit Contributed by GitHub user: HollyT85